- Feature Links

 Port Administration Office

-The Port’s Administration Office is closed until further notice.
-Port staff can be reached by phone at 360.676.2500.
+The Port’s Administration Office is open and Port staff can be reached by phone at 360.676.2500.
 If you are looking to reach a specific staff member, please visit our staff directory at https://www.portofbellingham.com/Directory.aspx and staff will respond based on availability.

 Public Health Resources